 Whether we ultimately resolve a dispute through document submission or require multiple hearings before a panel of arbitrators, our goal remains the same: Present the stronger case and allow our client to prevail.

 While many construction contracts specify arbitration in the event of a dispute, others allow for mediation of disagreements.
-Our attorneys at Hendershot, Cannon & Hisey, P.C. are experienced in all forms of dispute resolution in Texas, including mediation.
+Our attorneys at Hendershot, Cowart & Hisey, P.C. are experienced in all forms of dispute resolution in Texas, including mediation.
 We are proud to be a full-service firm meeting the legal needs of all professionals of the building trades.

 To learn how our arbitration attorneys can help bring your construction dispute to a successful resolution, call (713) 909-7323.